CodePipeWrangler/code_jitsu_gh/genomics/characterize_centromere.md

            ||||||||||||||||||||||||||||||||
 Sbjct  32  TATATTATGCGCCTGAATCGGACATCCGAGTG  1

-In this case, the reverse complement is highly similar to the CentGm-1 and 2 sequences.
+In this case, the reverse complements are 91% and 92% similar to the CentGm-1 and 2 sequences respectively.

-*blast results for both: where do the two types of repeats localize to? same chromosomes? same numbers?*
+*blast results for both: where do the two types of repeats localize to? same chromosomes? same copy number?*
 <img width="523" alt="Screenshot 2025-02-24 at 12 50 43 PM" src="https://github.com/user-attachments/assets/c8035aed-d53a-407a-908f-8f2f79c18e8d" />
 <img width="523" alt="Screenshot 2025-02-24 at 12 50 58 PM" src="https://github.com/user-attachments/assets/280b2f2f-a962-4d9d-bc24-198f80bb687e" />

 *two types of repeats in Glycine max.*
+CentGm-1 and 2 show large variation in copy number.
+On most chromosomes CentGm-1 is dominant, while others show CentGm-2 or codominance.